Littlehampton Town Centre Public Realm Improvements

 Arun District Council, Littlehampton Town Council and our other partners are all also working hard helping town centre shops to recover and rebuild their businesses.

 Have local people and businesses been consulted on the plans?

 Yes.
 Key stakeholders, businesses and members of the public have been consulted and involved in the development of the Littlehampton Town Centre Public Realm scheme since day one.

-In 2016, problem areas and ideas for improvement were identified during stakeholder workshops and tours of the town.
+In 2016, problem areas and ideas for improvement were identified during a stakeholder “walkabout” in the town.